machal/cssmine-content/content/building.md

 Gulp
 ----

-Gulp can do basically the same things as Grunt but it's faster and configures tasks using Javascript.
+Gulp can do basically the same things as Grunt but it’s faster and configures tasks using Javascript.
 Therefore, it is easier to generalize stuff and is more suitable for programmers and larger projects.